katyukha/Odood/README.md

 This is the recommended way to install Odood.

-1. Download package for your os from [Releases](https://github.com/katyukha/Odood/releases)
+1. Download package (*.deb*) for your os from [Releases](https://github.com/katyukha/Odood/releases)
 2. Install downloaded debian package
 3. Run `odood --help` to get info about available commands

+Note, that usually you will need to manually install additional system packages, that include:
+- [postgresql](https://www.postgresql.org/) - if you plan to use local instance of postgresql.
+- [wkhtmltopdf](https://github.com/wkhtmltopdf/packaging/releases) - Required to generate pdf reports.
+See [Odoo docs](https://github.com/odoo/odoo/wiki/Wkhtmltopdf) for more info.

 ## Installation (locally from source)